-4.Incidents
+Incidents

 281. Warning signs or flashing lights.
-If you see or hear emergency or incident support vehicles in the distance, be aware there may be an incident ahead (see Rule 219).
-Police Officers and Highways Agency Traffic Officers may be required to work in the carriageway, for example dealing with debris, collisions or conducting rolling road blocks.
-Police officers will use rear-facing flashing red and blue lights and HA Traffic Officers will use rear-facing flashing red and amber lights in these situations.
-Watch out for such signals, slow down and be prepared to stop.
-You MUST follow any directions given by Police officers or Traffic officers as to whether you can safely pass the incident or blockage.
+If you see emergency or incident support vehicles displaying flashing lights in the distance, be aware there may be an incident ahead (see Rule 219).
+You should slow down and be prepared to move safely into another lane or stop.

+The emergency services, traffic officers and recovery workers may be required to work in the carriageway; for example, dealing with debris, collisions or conducting rolling roadblocks.
+You MUST follow any directions given by police or traffic officers as to whether you can safely pass the incident or obstruction.